iqram20/Frailty-Gait-STGCN/README.md

 - **Meta-classifier** for secondary prediction using XGBoost
 - Example scripts for preprocessing, training, testing, and visualization

 > Patient-level data cannot be shared due to privacy restrictions.
-A **synthetic demo dataset** is provided for reproducibility.